 Mental health

-We capture the target variable with the Euro-D scale (Beekman, et al., 1999), a clinical measure of depression introduced in 1999 to harmonize data on late-life depression in Europe.
+We measure the mental health of individuals using the Euro-D scale (Beekman, et al., 1999), a clinical measure of depression introduced in 1999 to harmonize data on late-life depression in Europe.
 This scale measures depression on a 0-12 scale with the score corresponding to the number of depression symptoms revealed.
 It covers such aspects of depression as depressed mood, pessimism, wishing death, guilt, lack of sleep, lack of interest, irritability, lack of appetite, fatigue, lack of concentration, lack of enjoyment, and tearfulness.
 Generally, clinical depression is confirmed if the individual has 4 or more symptoms of the scale (Beekman, et al., 1999; Beekman, et al., 2005).
 In our sample, the average Euro-D score is 2.26 with 24% of individuals showing evidence of clinical depression.

 Job quality indices

 Our study explores 6 job quality indices provided by EWCS: skills and discretion, working time quality, physical environment, social environment, intensity, and prospects.
-The indices reflect the multidimensional nature of job quality, and each dimension has an independent influence on the health and well-being of workers (Fishta & Backé, 2015; Theorell, et al., 2015).
+These indices reflect the multidimensional nature of job quality, and each dimension has an independent influence on the health and well-being of workers (Fishta & Backé, 2015; Theorell, et al., 2015).
 Each index consists of a set of indicators covering different aspects of the corresponding job quality dimension.
-The indices are measured on a scale from 0 to 100, where the higher the index score, the better the job quality.
+These indices are measured on a scale from 0 to 100, where the higher the index score, the better the job quality.

 As the structure of surveys slightly varies across waves, we had to recalculate some of these indices to achieve the maximum concordance between the editions of 2010 and 2015.
 We also reverse the intensity index, originally indicating worse job quality with higher values, to ensure the same interpretation of the scale for all indices.
 We aggregate the indices by 4-digit ISCO codes, country, and year.
 In addition, we calculate an overall index of job quality by summing the six individual indices.
-Detailed compositions and descriptive statistics for obtained indices are presented in Annex 3.
+Detailed compositions and descriptive statistics for obtained indices are presented in Appendix 3.

 Empirical approach

-To assess the effect of reforms extending the work horizon on depression of older workers, we use a classic difference-in-differences design.
+To assess the effect of reforms extending the work horizon on mental health of older workers, we use a difference-in-differences design.
 Our treatment variable is Δ𝑌𝑇𝑅, the reforms-induced work horizon change.
 Within cells, defined by old age pension eligibility criteria in a given country, we consider this change exogenous.
 Our outcome variable is the Euro-D score on a 0-12 scale, representing the number of depression symptoms.
 We control the validity of the parallel trend assumption, by comparing the trends in mental health using data from previous waves of SHARE.
 We compare changes in Euro-D score between 2011 and 2015 across individuals with different values of ΔYTR by estimating the following model by ordinary least squares:

 Yicw=αwPOSTw+βc+γ∆YTRc×POSTw+δXicw+εicw (1)